-We believe that our LADD, STING Pathway Activator and B-select technology platforms represent new, significant advancements within the field of immuno-oncology.
+We believe that our STING Pathway, B-select technology and LADD platforms represent new, significant advancements within the field of immuno-oncology.
 Our approach is designed to prime and enhance innate and adaptive immune responses against cancer cells.
-In addition, our technology platforms have the potential for combination with conventional and novel therapies, including other immuno-oncology products that modulate the immune response, including checkpoint inhibitors that "remove the brakes," due to the mechanisms of action and safety profiles.
+In addition, our technology platforms have the potential for combination with conventional and novel therapies, including other immuno-oncology products that modulate the immune response such as including checkpoint inhibitors that "remove the brakes," due to the mechanisms of action and safety profiles.

 Anti-PD-1/PD-L1 monoclonal antibodies are a class of checkpoint inhibitors.
-Programmed cell death protein 1, or PD-1, is expressed on the surface of activated T cells, B cells, and dendritic cells.
+Programmed cell death protein 1, or PD-1, is expressed on the surface of activated T cells, B-cells, and dendritic cells.
 PD-1 and associated ligands, PD-L1 and PD-L2, negatively regulate immune responses with the ligands expressed on many murine tumor cell lines.
 Anti-PD-1/PD-L1, target this novel immunosuppressive pathway with the goal of strengthening the anti-tumor T cell response by impairing the interaction of the inhibitory receptor PD-1 on T cells with PD-L1 expressed on tumor cells.
-While anti-PD-1 therapies have shown efficacy in subsets of patients in some tumor types, patients with certain cancers, have not responded to treatment with anti-PD-1 in early clinical trials.
-Based on preclinical models and early clinical data, we believe that checkpoint inhibitors when combined with strong adaptive immune cell stimulators, such as cancer vaccines, can have an amplified anti-tumor effect against poorly immunogenic tumors.
-These results provide rationale for further testing of checkpoint inhibitors in combination with other immunotherapies.
+While anti-PD-1 therapies have shown efficacy in subsets of patients in several tumor types, not all patients have responded to treatment with anti-PD-1.
+Based on our work to date, we believe that checkpoint inhibitors when combined with strong adaptive immune cell stimulators can have an amplified anti-tumor effect against poorly immunogenic tumors.